Zach Mettenberger

-Zachary Rich Mettenberger (born July 16, 1991) is an American former professional football quarterback who played in the National Football League (NFL) for three seasons, primarily with the Tennessee Titans.
+Zachary Rich Mettenberger (born July 16, 1991) is an American former professional football player who was a quarterback in the National Football League (NFL) for three seasons, primarily with the Tennessee Titans.
 He played college football for the LSU Tigers and was selected by the Titans in the sixth round of the 2014 NFL draft.
-After two seasons in Tennessee as a backup, Mettenberger had an offseason stint with the San Diego Chargers before spending his final NFL year as a backup for the Pittsburgh Steelers in 2016.
+After two seasons in Tennessee as a backup starting ten games, Mettenberger had an offseason stint with the San Diego Chargers before spending his final NFL year as a backup for the Pittsburgh Steelers in 2016.
 Mettenberger last played with the Memphis Express of the Alliance of American Football (AAF) in 2019.

 Early life

 Mettenberger attended Oconee County High School in Watkinsville, Georgia.
-As a senior on the football team, he threw 2,106 yards passing with 19 touchdowns and six interceptions.
+As a senior, he threw for 2,106 yards, 19 touchdowns, and six interceptions.
 Mettenberger was ranked as the 11th-best pro-style quarterback recruit in his class by Rivals.com.

 College career

 Mettenberger originally attended the University of Georgia where he redshirted the 2009 season, but was kicked off the team due to a violation of team rules.
 On April 30, 2010, Mettenberger pleaded guilty to two misdemeanor sexual battery charges stemming from an incident at a bar near Valdosta, Georgia.

 Mettenberger transferred to Butler Community College, where he became the starter for the 2010 season.
 In his lone season at Butler, Mettenberger threw for 2,678 passing yards with 32 touchdowns and four interceptions.
 He led Butler to an 11–1 record and the JUCO National Championship game.

 Prior to the 2011 season, Mettenberger transferred to Louisiana State University (LSU).
 In his first season at LSU, Mettenberger completed 8-of-11 pass attempts for 92 yards and a touchdown in limited action.

 In 2012, Mettenberger took over as the starting quarterback.
 He led the team to a 10–3 record, completing 58.8% of his passes for 2,609 yards, 12 touchdowns, and seven interceptions.

 With the arrival of offensive coordinator Cam Cameron in 2013, Mettenberger led LSU to a 9–3 regular season record, completing 64.9% of his passes for 3,082 yards, 22 touchdowns, and eight interceptions, with a yards-per-pass attempt of 10.41 and a quarterback rating of 171.4.
 Mettenberger was the first LSU quarterback to throw for 2,500+ yards in back-to-back seasons and was a two-time team captain.
 Mettenberger tore his ACL in LSU's final regular season game against Arkansas.
 He underwent surgery and 13 weeks later, Mettenberger fully participated in LSU's Pro Day.
 He threw nearly 125 passes while wearing a helmet and shoulder pads and completed over 90% of his passes.
 Mettenberger graduated from LSU in December 2013 with a degree in General Studies.